Chief of Staff and Vice President for Communication

 Phone: (845) 257-3291

-Shelly Wright oversees daily operations of the President’s Office at the State University of New York at New Paltz and directs executive communication and institutional interaction with the college’s many internal and external constituencies.
-Ms. Wright serves on the President’s Cabinet, the College’s senior leadership team, along with the President and five Vice Presidents, to shape college policy for New Paltz, a 7,800-student (6,700 undergraduate, 1,100 graduate) public comprehensive master’s institution.
-She serves as the College’s Government Relations Officer, working with local, state and federal officials, as well as Secretary to the College Council, a governance oversight group that includes 9 governor-appointed individuals and the Student Association president.
-She guides the President on communication strategy, writes/edits public remarks, speeches, and presentations, and plans and advises on many campus ceremonial events, including two presidential inaugurations.
-She is campus liaison to the following SUNY System Offices: Office of General Counsel, Communication Office, Government Relations and the Office of the Chancellor.
-Ms. Wright also serves as campus Records Access Officer.
+Shelly Wright oversees daily operations of the President’s Office at the State University of New York at New Paltz and directs executive and institutional communication and the university’s interaction with its many internal and external constituencies.
+Ms. Wright serves on the President’s Cabinet, the campus’s senior leadership team, along with the President and six Vice Presidents, to shape college policy for New Paltz, a 7,750-student (6,800 undergraduate, 950 graduate) public comprehensive master’s institution.
+She serves as the Chief Government Relations Officer, working with village, town, county, state and federal officials to collaborate and advocate for the university’s needs.
+She is also Secretary to the College Council, the local governance oversight committee that includes nine governor-appointed individuals and the elected Student Association president and she interacts regularly with members of the SUNY-wide Board of Trustees.
+She guides the President on communication strategy, including writing and editing remarks, public addresses, monthly reports and presentations.
+She plans and advises on many campus meetings and events, including press conferences, dignitary/VIP visits, commencements, presidential inaugurations, memorials, groundbreakings and ribbon cuttings.
+She is campus liaison to the following SUNY System Offices: Chancellor, Communication, Government Relations and Legal Counsel.
+Wright also serves as campus Records Access Officer.
 She regularly represents the college at various community, government and business functions.
-She is a member of the College’s Strategic Planning Council.

-As Vice President for Communication, Ms. Wright directs the college’s strategic communication efforts.
-She supervises the Office of Communication and Marketing, which employs 2 part-time and 19 full-time staff members and encompasses Crisis Communication, Internal Communication, Media Relations, Marketing, Web, Social Media, Design (Publications), Print Shop, Mail and Video Services, and Alumni Communication (New Paltz Magazine and alumni e-newsletter).
-She is responsible for the President’s Office and Communication and Marketing budgets.
-In this role, she manages implementation of the College’s brand identity across campus.
-She served on the Brand Marketing Task Force, to research, create, and launch a new brand identity for the College in 2010.
-She co-chairs the Marketing Council, a coordinating group with representatives from departments across campus that perform marketing and outreach activities for the College.
-The Marketing Council is a vehicle to achieve an integrated marketing approach to the college’s communications.
-She also has been instrumental in shaping the College’s emergency communication procedures.
+As Vice President for Communication, Wright directs the university’s strategic communication efforts.
+She supervises the Office of Communication and Marketing, which employs 24 full-time staff members (five direct reports) and encompasses Crisis Communication, Internal Communication/News, Media Relations, Marketing, Advertising, Web, Social Media, Video, Print and Digital Design, Print Shop, Mail Services, and Alumni Communication (New Paltz Magazine and alumni e-newsletter).
+She is responsible for the President’s Office and Communication and Marketing budgets and co-manages an institutional marketing initiatives budget.
+In her role, she manages implementation of the university’s brand identity across campus.
+She helped lead the Brand Marketing Task Force with the Vice President for Enrollment Management and two outside higher education marketing companies to research, create, and launch a new brand identity for the university in 2010.

-Wright earned her B.A. in journalism and German at Wartburg College in Waverly, Iowa, in 1987 and her M.S. in journalism from Columbia University in 1990.
+A first-generation college student, Wright earned her B.A. in journalism and German at Wartburg College in Waverly, Iowa, in 1987, and spent her junior year as an exchange student in Bonn, Germany.
+She earned her M.S. in journalism from Columbia University’s Graduate School of Journalism in 1990.
 She has completed doctoral coursework in sociology, communication and higher education administration at the University at Albany.
 She resides in New Paltz with her husband, Lee, who is a SUNY New Paltz alumnus.

 Director of Community and Government Relations